About Black in Physiology Inc

 BiP Purpose, Mission & Vision Statement

-Purpose: BiP is committed to nurturing and celebrating black excellence within the physiology community.
+Purpose: BiP is committed to nurturing and celebrating Black excellence within the physiology community.

 Mission: BiP is dedicated to fortifying a community of Black Physiologists by enhancing visibility and ensuring that resources, support and guidance are readily accessible.